aidoop/factory-install/aidoop-r/README.md

 ## Use AIdoop-r license file

-- need a license file named **'license.json'** to run aidoop-r without any license issue
+- rename your license file **'license.json'** to run aidoop-r without any license issue
-- For a license file, please contact the license manager(jinwon@ai-doop.com)
+- For a license file, please contact the license manager (jinwon@ai-doop.com)